arashaomrani/MPC_Project/README.md

 * v is the car velocity.
 * cte is the cross-track error.
 * epsi is the orientation error.
+* Lf is the distance between car's center of mass and front wheels.

+The model outputs are:

+* a which is car acceleration (throttle)
+* delat which is the steering angle

 ## Dependencies